 I signed up for a tai chi class in an open university program.
 I was one of about 40 students.
 Supposedly we were all beginners.
 The instructor stood up in front of the class, demonstrated a form once, and told us “Now you do it.”

 I was struggling to remember, “OK, the first movement was what again?”
 Every other student in the class imitated the instructor like they had been doing tai chi for years.
 Most of them had.
-It didn’t help that other members of the class were derisive of my efforts.
+It didn’t help that other members of the class were derisive about my efforts.
 I fell further and further behind in the class and dropped out.
 But the reason I didn’t give up was Betamax.

 It seems like ancient history now, but there was a time that Betamax was a thing.
 And they had instructional videos for tai chi on Betamax.
 So, I got the tapes by a tai chi master named Heloise Gold and stopped and started enough times that I eventually knew the poses.